 One particularly solid piece of evidence is this link to a newspaper from 1964 with an article on the anniversary of hot dog buns.
 The exact section has been reproduced here so you don’t have to dig through the paper.
 This piece of primary evidence serves to forward the argument that not only are hot dogs a type of sandwich, they have been all along.
 The argument here is that no great change in hot dog identity is occurring, but that a large subset of people with strong opinions on food and little historical information are about to have to make an important decision.
 Do you go with facts, history, observable structural mechanics and comparisons between existing sandwiches that are not up for debate, or do you go with an opinion that is simply repeated often and is backed up almost exclusively by pop culture references?

 Hot dogs easily pass the "sandwich test" as they have an exterior shell (hot dog bun), an interior core (hot dog and toppings), they are designed to be held by the human hand, and finally you can poke a needle through a hot dog and first hit the bun, then the hot dog sausage, then the bun again.
+This is one of the core defining aspects of a sandwich, in that there are two bun or shell planes, and an interior core.
 The definitive answer is yes, a hot dog is a sandwich.